Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 ``unmanaged`` process, this means you as the bot owner will be managing the Lavalink process yourself.

 When the Audio cog is first loaded, it will contact GitHub and download the newest Lavalink.jar file for your bot to use.
-Any time Red is updated, and you update your bot, most likely it will download a new, updated Lavalink.jar for your bot.
+Any time Red is updated and you update your bot, it will probably download a new, updated Lavalink.jar for your bot.
 It is important to keep your bot updated as fixes are provided for Lavalink frequently.

 .. warning::